Dream close to being sold, taking Loeffler out of WNBA

 Dream close to being sold, taking Loeffler out of WNBANew

-The Atlanta Dream are close to being sold, ending defeated Sen. Kelly Loeffler’s contentious stint as a WNBA owner.
+The Atlanta Dream are close to being sold, ending defeated U.S. Sen. Kelly Loeffler’s contentious stint as a WNBA owner.
 The league said in a statement that a sale of the franchise was close to being finalized.
 Players around the league have called for Loeffler to sell her 49% stake in the Dream after she wrote a letter to WNBA Commissioner Cathy Engelbert over the summer objecting to the league’s initiatives to advocate for racial justice and the Black Lives Matter movement.
-Loeffler is a Republican who was appointed to her Georgia Senate seat by President Donald Trump.
+Loeffler is a Republican who was appointed to her Senate seat by Georgia Gov. Brian Kemp.
 She lost a runoff election to Democrat Raphael Warnock.